pypa/pipenv/docs/index.rst

     *Pipenv is finally an abstraction meant to engage the mind instead of merely the filesystem.*

 **David Gang**—
     *This package manager is really awesome.
-For the first time i know exactly what my dependencies are which i installed and what the transitive dependencies are.
+For the first time I know exactly what my dependencies are which I installed and what the transitive dependencies are.
 Combined with the fact that installs are deterministic, makes this package manager first class, like cargo*.

 ☤ Pipenv Features
 -----------------